WE STEPPED UP WHEN WE SAW AN UNMET NEED IN THE SMALL BUSINESS WORLD

 InXpress first started operating in 1999 in the United Kingdom, providing shipping discounts to an overlooked market.
 As globalization took off in the 1990s, small and medium-sized businesses were increasingly in need of someone to ship goods both in and out of the country, but their shipping volume was simply too small to merit the kind of discounts and services handed out to larger corporate customers.

 That’s why InXpress stepped up.
 Our founders figured out how to combine the power of bundling to win discounts and provided one-on-one customer service that the big shippers weren’t providing.
 The solution was a win for customers, our shipping partners and for franchisees.
 We amped up business revenues for shippers by tapping into a largely ignored market, and we created a means for eager entrepreneurs to earn income and achieve their financial goals by bringing much-needed services and discounts to their local business community.

 Service comes to the United States with InXpress Franchise

-In 2006, Dustin Hansen, now the CEO of InXpress Americas, opened the first InXpress in North America in Atlanta, Ga.
+In 2006, Dustin Hansen, now the CEO of InXpress Americas, opened the first North America franchise in Atlanta, GA after InXpress joined forces with global shipping leader DHL.
 He sold the franchise in 2017, but his 11 years of experience provides Dustin with particularly keen insights into the needs of our franchisees.
-Much of our leadership team have worked the same model franchisees operate.
+Much of our leadership team have owned and operated the same model franchisees operate today.

 “There’s massive opportunity in the shipping world,” says Hansen, “and as we look at where we are, we’re only a shadow of what we will become.
 We’re excited about our growth opportunities, hoping to welcome a couple of hundred more franchise partners, add more services and identify other types of businesses that are in need of our services.
 Our future is undoubtedly a bright one; the sky’s the limit.”